 This 19th century engraving showing exaggerated flames and smoke was published in popular newspapers and magazines during the days and weeks following the Haymarket riot.
 It also appeared in some history textbooks.

-May 4.
+The rally began peacefully under a light rain on the evening of May 4.
 August Spies spoke to the large crowd while standing in an open wagon on Desplaines Street.
 According to many witnesses Spies said he was not there to incite anyone.
 Meanwhile a large number of on-duty police officers watched from nearby.
 The crowd was so calm that Mayor Carter Harrison, Sr., who had stopped by to watch, walked home early.
 Some time later the police ordered the rally to disperse and began marching in formation towards the speakers' wagon.
 A bomb was thrown at the police line and exploded, killing policeman Mathias J. Degan.The police immediately opened fire.
 While several of their number besides Degan appear to have been injured by the bomb, most of the casualties seem to have been caused by bullets.
 About sixty officers were wounded in the riot, as well as an unknown number of civilians.
 In all, seven policemen and at least four workers were killed in the riot.
 There is no accurate count of the latter, as those injured were afraid to seek medical attention for injuries, fearing punishment for their part in the riot.

 Trial, executions and pardons